Red Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 113 hits with 16 doubles, a triple, three home runs and 24 walks.
-He has driven in 38 runs with one stolen base.
+- Arraez has 114 hits with 16 doubles, a triple, three home runs, 24 walks and 39 RBI.
+He's also stolen one base.

-- Arraez will look for his 11th straight game with a hit in this contest.
-During his last 10 games he is batting .524 with a double, two home runs, four walks and eight RBI.
+- Arraez hopes to build on an 11-game hitting streak in this matchup.
+In his last 10 outings he is hitting .429 with a double, a home run, four walks and six RBI.

 Arraez Recent Games